Tulayha ibn Khuwaylid: Biography

 Thereafter, Khalid ibn al-Walid was sent to crush him and his confederacy.
 The armies of Khalid and Tulayha met at a place named Buzakha in 632.
 In this engagement, the army of Tulayha was defeated in the Battle of Buzakha.
-Following this battle, many of the rebellious tribes surrendered and accepted Islam.
+Following this battle, many of the rebellious tribes surrendered and converted to Islam.
 However, Tulayha escaped from Buzakha and sought refuge in Syria.
-But when Syria was conquered by the Muslims, Tulayha accepted Islam.
+But when Syria was conquered by the Muslims, Tulayha converted to Islam.

 In 634, he personally paid homage to Umar after the latter’s assumption of the position of Caliph.
 Later on, Tulayha enthusiastically took part in the campaign against the Sassanid Empire in the Battle of Jalula, the Battle of al-Qādisiyyah, and the Battle of Nahavand.

 Battle of al-Qādisiyyah

-The Tabari chronicle records that he played significant roles in the famous battle of al-Qādisiyyah.
-The translation from Arabic language by Andrew Leber said where the contingent of Bani Assad, the clan of Tulayha played significant role on the Yaum Armath (يوم أرماث) or "The Day of Disorder".
+The Tabari chronicle records that Tulayha played a significant role in the famous battle of al-Qādisiyyah.
+The translation from Arabic language by Andrew Leber mentions the contingent of Bani Assad, the clan of Tulayha, played a significant role on the Yaum Armath (يوم أرماث) or "The Day of Disorder".

-At one time recorded he single-handedly rushed enemy ranks in the dark of night and came back with a prisoner of war, Tabari particularly detailed in one chain of Narrations the circumstances in which Tulayha infiltrated the Sassanid camps under the cover of darkness, singlehandedly wreaking havoc in their camps, killing two Sassanid soldiers, taking two horses and then brought back one captive to Sa'd ibn abi Waqqas.
+At one time it is recorded that he single-handedly rushed enemy ranks in the dark of night and came back with a prisoner of war, Tabari particularly detailed in one chain of narrations the circumstances in which being that Tulayha infiltrated the Sassanid camps under the cover of darkness, singlehandedly wreaking havoc in their camps, killing two Sassanid soldiers, taking two horses and then brought back one captive to Sa'd ibn Abi Waqqas..